DWTechs/efficient-git/content/merge.md

 ## Description

-Incorporate changes since the time their histories diverged from the current branch into the current branch.
-This command is used by git pull to incorporate changes from another repository and can be used by hand to merge changes from one branch into another.
+Incorporate changes since the time their histories diverged from your branch into the main branch.
+This command is actually used by git pull to incorporate changes from another repository and can be used by hand to merge changes from one branch into another.

 ## Pre-merge checks